 Paroxysmal nocturnal hemoglobinuria (PNH) can cause hemolysis at any time of day not only at night.

-Treat symptomatic patients with complement inhibitors.
+Treat symptomatic patients or those with thrombosis with complement inhibitors.